ndlopez/paiza_test/README.md

 Time to complete: 36min

+Given the position of a "#" char in the array, replace/delete the other elements in the column and row.
+Count the number of elements replaced/deleted in the array.

+Requirements:

 Input desired size of 2D array (H,W).
 Then, input elements of the array.

 e.g.: if H=rows=4 and W=cols=4, then